 The economies of scale benefits from the technology and back-office outsourcing in India enabled a lowering of costs per minute of airtime capacity created.
 The lowering of costs per minute was also enabled by the relatively low costs of customer acquisition in the early phases of mobile market growth.
 There was huge latent demand in India for mobile telephony, and the initial growth phase of the industry was focused upon urban and semi-urban areas with high population densities.
 Mobile network operators leveraged established distributor networks that had been created by the fast-moving consumer goods (FMCG) industry, and operators were frequently able to piggy-back on this existing distribution at relatively low incremental cost.
 There were real advantages for first movers, especially in semi-urban areas, whereby operators could enter into exclusive dealer relationships with established distributors.

-Furthermore, Airtel and other Indian MNOs directly benefitted from the focus of Nokia, the world’s largest handset vendor, in building a pervasive distribution network across the country for affordable mobile handsets.
+Furthermore, Airtel and other Indian MNOs directly benefited from the focus of Nokia, the world’s largest handset vendor, in building a pervasive distribution network across the country for affordable mobile handsets.
 In India, most handsets were sold by retailers which were not affiliated with the network operators, and Nokia had acted to strengthen distribution relationships with these retailers, not just in larger urban areas such as Mumbai and Calcutta, but also in smaller towns and rural areas.
 Within just a few years Nokia handsets were being sold through more than 80.000 retail outlets, and the company offered models that had interfaces in local languages like Hindi and Marathi.
 Nokia’s activities boosted key complementary drivers of mobile penetration and usage — the acceptability, affordability, and availability of low-cost handsets.